GangneuxA/4LABO/README.md

 next go to this link for initialize the bdd : http://localhost:5001

+next go to this link for access to our website : http://localhost:3000

 ## Launch project without docker

 to launch project with docker create your k8s with file k8s.md cluster